star8kid/XPCalculator/README.md

 ```
     Average Exp Gain = Total Amount of Exp Earned / Amount of Seconds that passed
 ```
-- **Ever wonder how many exp bottle you'll need to take you to another level?** `XP Bottle Counter` is a feature that will take your current level and a target level and calculate how many Bottles o' Enchanting that you would need to reach the target level. *Note:* Bottles o' Enchanting experience worth 3 to 11 points, meaning that there is a range that a single Bottle o' Enchanting can dispense.
+- **Ever wonder how many exp bottles you'll need to take you to another level?** `XP Bottle Counter` is a feature that will take your current level and a target level and calculate how many Bottles o' Enchanting that you would need to reach the target level. *Note:* Bottles o' Enchanting have experience worth 3 to 11 points, meaning that there is a range of exp that a single Bottle o' Enchanting can dispense.
 Because of this there will be three calculations:

     - `Maximum Amount`: This is the amount of exp bottles that are required if you want to ***guarantee*** that you'll reach the target level.
 Because you want to be sure you'll reach the target, this number will always be the highest of the three.
     - `Average Amount`: This is the amount of exp bottles that you should be *expected* to accquire to reach the target level.
 However, there is no ***guarantee*** that you'll reach the target with the `Average Amount` of exp bottles, but if you want to risk it a little bit, this is the amount you'll need.